 Find statutes and regulatory documents describing the establishment and further modifications to the Shared Savings Program through stand-alone rules and sections within the annual Physician Fee Schedule (PFS) rules.
-For the complete and up-to-date Shared Savings Program regulations, see the eCFR.
+For the complete and up-to-date Shared Savings Program regulations, refer to the eCFR.

 Congress enacted the Patient Protection and Affordable Care Act (Pub.L.
 111-148) on March 23, 2010.
 Section 3022 of the Affordable Care Act amended Section 1899 of the Social Security Act and established the Shared Savings Program.
-To learn more, see the Affordable Care Act and Social Security Act.
+To learn more, refer to the Affordable Care Act and Social Security Act.

 - CMS will use the same determination of an extreme and uncontrollable circumstance as determined under the Quality Payment Program, including the identification of affected geographic areas.

 - ACOs with 20 percent or more of their assigned beneficiaries who reside in impacted counties, or an ACO legal entity located in impacted counties, will receive the higher of their ACO reported quality score or the mean Shared Savings Program ACO quality score.

 - Performance-based risk ACOs will have any owed losses adjusted for the percent of the ACO’s assigned beneficiaries residing in impacted counties and the length of the emergency declaration.